yalue/rocm_mega_repo/sources/hcc/llvm-project/llvm/docs/LangRef.rst

 Overview:
 """""""""

-The '``llvm.lround.*``' intrinsics return the operand rounded to the nearest integer with ties away from zero.
+The '``llvm.lround.*``' intrinsics returns the operand rounded to the nearest integer.

 Arguments:
 """"""""""

-The argument is a floating-point number and the return value is an integer type.
+The argument is a floating-point number and return is an integer type.

 Semantics:
 """"""""""